12 Spatial Equity Data Tool Algorithm

 • State: We calculate the state demographic disparity scores as well as the demographic disparity scores for each county in the state.
 To calculate the scores for each county, the geography-wide percentage is the census-published share of the given demographic group in the county (e.g., the share of Black residents in Cook County).
 The data-implied percentage is calculated as described above for the subset of points that fall in each county (e.g., the share of Black residents in the tracts that the data in Cook County come from).
 The county disparity score is the difference between the geography-wide percentage and the data-implied percentage for each county.

-See Chapter 8 for more information on how to interpret the demographic disparity scores.
+See Chapter 7 for more information on how to interpret the demographic disparity scores.

 9. Compute Statistical Significance

 Both the demographic and the geographic disparity scores above rely on ACS demographic variables, which have associated margins of error.
 We use the margins of error for the relevant ACS variables to construct 95 percent confidence intervals for both the geographic and the demographic disparity scores and determine if the scores differ significantly from 0.
 To calculate the margins of error, we use the formulas for user-derived proportions and percentages from a recent ACS handbook (US Census Bureau 2020).
 We perform this significance calculation for all our demographic and geographic disparity scores.
-Insignificant scores are reported as dark gray in our tool to differentiate them from significant scores.
+Insignificant scores are reported as dark gray in the web tool to differentiate them from significant scores.
 For more detailed information, see Chapter 14.